 Making a botanical decoction takes time and a large quantity of herbs.
 Follow our step-by-step process to learn how to make your own natural herbal decoction!

 In general, you will use two to four tablespoons (2-4 tbsp.) of dried herbs for 1½ pints (3 cups) of water.
 Gather your herbs and the appropriate quantity of water.

 Place the natural herbs in a saucepan with the water and boil the herbal decoction.
 The boil should be a rolling boil, yet gentle.

 Step 3: Simmer the herbal mixture.

 Simmer the mixture until the volume of the liquid has been reduced by about a half.
 This will take anywhere from 30-45 minutes.

 Once the volume of the mixture has been reduced by half, strain the herbs from the liquid.
 Then, place strained herbs into a clean jar which has a rubber seal.
 Do not use a plastic jar (such as an old orange juice bottle).

-Below are some decoction recipes that you can make at home.
+Below are some herbal decoction recipes that you can make at home.
 You can always adjust the ingredients to your specific herbal needs; just remember to make small adjustments at a time.
-Be sure to check with your health care practicioner, naturopathic doctor, or physician before starting a new course of herbal treatment.
+Be sure to check with your health care practitioner, naturopathic doctor, or physician before starting a new course of natural herbal treatment.